cse110-sp24-group5/cse110-sp24-group5/admin/meetings/050424-brainstorm-and-pitch.md

 10) Rabbit Holes
       -  Bring up some features that can become problematic if we over complicate it.

 Finally, we finished by styling and designing the slides.
+To check more details of what slides contain, check the pitch link.

 ## Action Items